mit-ccc/spac/README.md

 If `spac` encounters an error, it will print out the offending line if you supply the `-v` option.

+## zline

+`spac zline` decompresses .gz files in parallel using the fast zlib-ng library and interleaves output at line breaks.
+In other words, if file A decompresses to "AAAAA" and B decompresses to "BBBBB" simultaneously, `zline` will ensure that its output will be "AAAAA" in its entirely *then* "BBBBB" or the other way around, and never mixed like "AABBAAABBB".
+Thus, `zline` is safe to pipe into a subsequent invocation for field selection.

+On a single file, `zline` is faster than gzip, and on multiple files `zline` will attempt to use very core in the system.

 ## Building

 This repo tracks wesc/simdjson-rust in the `src/simdjson-rust`